Timberland Valuation 101

-Most of us have grown accustomed to ascertaining with a few clicks of a mouse the value of a car, house, or most any other item that we own or wish to purchase.
-When it comes to timberland, this is not an option.
+Technology has spoiled us.
+We’ve grown accustomed to ascertaining with a few clicks of a mouse the value of a car, house, or most any other items that we own or wish to purchase.
+When it comes to timberland valuation, this is not an option.
 A complex mix of tangible and intangible features make up its value, meaning it should be assessed by a professional with the proper training and relevant experience.
-Tracts that to the novice may seem nearly identical can have vastly differing values.
+Properties that to the novice may seem nearly identical can have vastly differing values.

 Components of Value

-- Future uses.
-Property in the path of progress is worth more based on its speculative future value.
+Future uses.
+Property in the path of progress is worth more based on its potential future value.

-- Current timber value.
+Current timber value.
 On rural tracts, the timber may be worth much more than the bare land.
-Species, size, volume, age, health, access, harvest costs, and local markets all affect timber value.
+Species, size, volume, age, health, access, harvest costs, and local markets affect timber value.

-- Future timber value.
-Just because trees aren’t mature, it does not mean they do not have value.
+Future timber value.
+Just because trees aren’t ready for harvest, it does not mean they do not have value.
 Well-managed, healthy trees gain value as they grow, through volume additions and, as size increases, graduation into new, higher-value product classes.

-- Soils.
-All soils are not created equal—fertility affects the tree growth rate and the volume per acre of forest products it is possible to produce.
-Additionally, some soils hold up better in damp logging conditions, allowing for harvesting in the winter months when mill inventories are low.
-With proper marketing, timber on these tracts brings significantly more than on those suited only for dry weather harvests.
+Inclement weather harvest potential.
+Some soils hold up better in damp logging conditions, allowing for harvesting in the winter months when mill inventories are low.
+With proper marketing, timber on these tracts brings significantly more than those suited only for dry weather harvests.

-- Accessibility.
-Good access is essential for a working timberland property.
-Access costs are factored into the value of standing timber.
+Accessibility.
+Decent access is essential for a working timberland property.
+Access costs factor into the value a buyer can pay for standing timber.

-- Boundaries.
-Survey work can get expensive, so having both a plat of your property and the boundaries clearly marked on the ground is a significant positive.
+Boundaries.
+Survey work can get expensive, so having both a plat of your property and the boundaries marked on the ground is a significant positive.

-Take advantage of my free initial inspection, and I’ll identify your land’s positives and negatives and give you tips for enhancing its overall health, value, and attractiveness.
-If you are buying land, I can help you avoid the pitfalls of the timberland buying process, often at no costs to you since the seller’s agent’s commission is typically split with the buyer’s agent.
+Take advantage of my free consultation, and I’ll identify your land’s positives and negatives and give you tips for enhancing its overall health, value, and attractiveness.
+If you are buying land, I can help you avoid the pitfalls of the timberland buying process, often at no cost to you since the seller’s agent’s commission is typically split with the buyer’s agent.